 When a Docker user runs an image, it becomes one or multiple container instances.
 The container’s initial state can be whatever the developer wants — it might have an installed and configured web server, or nothing but a bash shell running as root.
 In practice, though, most images include some preconfigured software and configuration files.

 Docker images are immutable, so you cannot change them once they are created.
-If you need to change something, create another container with your changes, then save those as another image.
-Or, just run your new container using an existing image as a base and change that one.
+If you need to change something, you’ll have to start with a new container that includes your updates, and then save these updates as a new image.
+Alternatively, you can use an existing image to start a new container and make your changes in this new container.

 After successfully building an application, Docker can further export images into other images.
 Images derived from each other are usually called parent and child images.